stephanie-w/brainscribble/content/Games/nim-games.md

 A game state or position (or option) can be inside or outside the core.
 The loosing position(s) is inside the core (from first property).

 The first position can be inside or outside the core.
 Let's say it is outside, there is a winning strategy for the first player: step in the core (possible, cause of the first property), the second player will step out from the core (from the second property).
-Then the first player will step in the core once again, etc. If the first position was inside the core, then the second player could adopt the wining strategy of step in, step out the core alternalively.
+Then the first player will step in the core once again, etc. If the first position was inside the core, then the second player could adopt the wining strategy of step in, step out the core alternatively.

 In the context of a finding a winning strategy, properties above can be rewritten as follow: